 - They are or were the holders of a legitimate study permit at the time of the post-graduation work permit application.

-- The requirements are met for working off-campus short of a work permit if they were a full-time student enrolled at a DLI in a post-secondary academic, vocational or professional training program of at least 6 months in duration that led to a degree, diploma or certificate.
+- They meet the off-campus work requirements — they were a full-time student enrolled at a DLI in a post-secondary academic, vocational, or professional training program of at least 6 months that led to a degree, diploma, or certificate.

 - If they did not exceed the permissible hours of work